chas-academy/u02-redesign-a-team/README.md

 1. Create branch (~ % git checkout -b examplebranch)
 2. Check status (~ % git status) files not committed will be red
-3. Add files to be committed (~ % git add <file name> or . <for all none tracked files>
+3. Add files to be committed (~ % git add (.filename) or . (for all none tracked files)
+4. Commit added files (~ % git commit -m "this commit will..")
-4. Repeat step 2 to check that the files you want to commit are green
+5. Repeat step 2 to check that the files you want to commit are green
-5. Push files (~ % git push origin <branch-name>
+6. Push files (~ % git push origin examplebranch
-6. Open a pull request.
+7. Create a pull request.

 ## Roadmap - 2020